Thomas Darden: Naval career

 Darden commanded the light cruiser USS Denver (CL-58).

 In the latter 1940s, Darden headed the "Special Programs Unit", a naval unit intended to address the continuing role of African Americans in the U.S. Navy.
 Darden advocated integrating Black personnel into the U.S. Navy.
 He and fellow naval officers in the program developed a course to prepare African American enlisted men for promotion to the rank of Chief Petty Officer.
 Many graduates of this program were given priority promotion, even when specific openings did not exist for them.

 Governorship

 Darden was the last military governor of American Samoa.
 Darden took office on July 7, 1949, succeeding Captain Vernon Huber, and he left the office on February 23, 1951, to be succeeded by civilian governors from then on.
+Darden's primary assignment as the last U.S. Navy Governor was to ensure a smooth and orderly transition from U.S. Navy to Interior administration.
+Despite President Truman's 1948 order for the transition, there was still significant opposition due to political and economic concerns, including fears of losing land and the matai system.
+On March 1, 1951, Governor Darden and his wife departed the territory aboard the SS Sonoma.